-- u build.sh: support script performing most of the Maven build steps. - openSF.build: folder containing the majority of the "release engineering" architecture.
-In particular, the main POM file that other files in the project reference. - openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. - openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §9.3).
-Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. - openSF.product: folder where the output of the build will be generated (under "target"). - u platform: folder containing the main source code for the openSF framework. - D platform.tests: folder containing unit tests for the openSF platform.
+build.sh: support script performing most of the Maven build steps. openSF.build: folder containing the majority of the "release engineering" architecture.
+In particular, the main POM file that other files in the project reference. openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §9.3).
+Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. openSF.product: folder where the output of the build will be generated (under "target"). platform: folder containing the main source code for the openSF framework. platform.tests: folder containing unit tests for the openSF platform. - OU tout of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available

 The output of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available at the openSF.product/target/products/ folder.
-Note that a single build in one machine generates the files for all platforms15, since the platform-dependent components are downloaded from Eclipse and don't need to be built.
+Note that a single build in one machine generates the files for all platforms14, since the platform-dependent components are downloaded from Eclipse and don't need to be built.

-15 However, if building on Windows, the fact that the Windows file system does not save the "executable" bit will mean that the launchers in the generated Linux and Mac OSX product files generated will require a later chmod +x.
+14 However, if building on Windows, the fact that the Windows file system does not save the "executable" bit will mean that the launchers in the generated Linux and Mac OSX product files generated will require a later chmod +x.